eastlakechurch/pco_plugin/README.txt

 == Description ==

-**PCO Events for WordPress** is a powerful yet simple plugin built for churches using Planning Center Online (PCO).
+**PCO Integrations for WordPress** is a powerful yet simple plugin built for churches using Planning Center Online (PCO).
 It pulls upcoming events from your Planning Center Calendar and displays them on your website using clean, modern layouts and flexible shortcode options.

 Built with security and flexibility in mind, it includes encrypted credential storage, nonce protection for all sensitive actions, and full style customization to match your brand.